kdakshina/sudoku-js/README.md

 ### 3. box line option reducer
 if a box row or column contains unique key(s) within the entire row of column, those options can be removed from rest of the box elements.

+### 4. naked pair options reducer
+any pair of two options in a row, col or box removes those options from respective row, col and boxes.

 ## Execution
 This progam is in it's early stage.
 ```